KQM-git/TCL/characters/cryo/eula.md

 ### Roiling Rime

 If 2 stacks of **Grimheart** are consumed upon unleashing the Holding Mode of **Icetide Vortex**, a **Lightfall Sword** Remnant will be created that will explode immediately, dealing **50%** of the basic Physical DMG dealt by a **Lightfall Sword** created by **Glacial Illumination**.

+* The damage dealt by **Lightfall Sword Remnant** scales with **Glacial Illumination**'s talent level.
+* This damage is considered Elemental Burst damage and is buffed by the effects of 2NO.

 {% endtab %}

 {% tab title="Ascension 4" %}